deeplearning-wisc/hypo/README.md

 This codebase provides a Pytorch implementation for the paper: [HYPO: Hyperspherical Out-of-Distribution Generalization](https://openreview.net/pdf?id=VXak3CZZGC) at ICLR 2024.

+**Remarks**: The current codebase is available for preview purposes only and is still under development.
+We are actively working on eliminating hard-coded links, removing unused arguments, and streamlining the processes for loading models and datasets.
+Please stay tuned for forthcoming updates.

 ### Abstract

 Out-of-distribution (OOD) generalization is critical for machine learning models deployed in the real world.
 However, achieving this can be fundamentally challenging, as it requires the ability to learn invariant features across different domains or environments.
 In this paper, we propose a novel framework HYPO (HYPerspherical OOD generalization) that provably learns domain-invariant representations in a hyperspherical space.
 In particular, our hyperspherical learning algorithm is guided by intra-class variation and inter-class separation principles---ensuring that features from the same class (across different training domains) are closely aligned with their class prototypes, while different class prototypes are maximally separated.
 We further provide theoretical justifications on how our prototypical learning objective improves the OOD generalization bound.
 Through extensive experiments on challenging OOD benchmarks, we demonstrate that our approach outperforms competitive baselines and achieves superior performance.